-- 2.1 The COVID-19 pandemic continues to present a number of challenges and opportunities for the Constabulary to respond to. - 2.2 Following the establishment of a team to identify and implement sustainable solutions to new working practices created as a consequence of COVID-19, gathering momentum has led Chief Officers to considering how the organisations can move to a more agile workforce with home working capacity for non-operational staff, exploiting technology to improve processes, such as learning and development, criminal justice and partnership working, continuing to ensure we adhere to social distancing guidelines.
+- 2.1 The COVID-19 pandemic continues to present a number of challenges and opportunities for the Constabulary to respond to. - 2.2 Suffolk (and Norfolk) continue to work on a Modern Workforce Programme that looks to consider agile/flexible working practices and a more flexible use of the Police estate. - 2.3 The Service and Financial Planning process for FY2022-23, 2023-24 is in progress engaging with key stakeholders at the earliest opportunity.
+Plans are developed with consideration of the information in the Force Management Statement (FMS) for Suffolk (a strategic document that examines demand and risk impact on Suffolk Constabulary) and assessed in terms of risks and impact on FMS outcomes.

-- 2.3 The Service and Financial Planning process for FY2022-23, 2023-24 is in development to commence engagement with key stakeholders at the earliest opportunity.
-Plans are developed with consideration of the information in the Force Management Statement (FMS) for Suffolk (a strategic document that examines demand and risk impact on Suffolk Constabulary) and assessed in terms of risks and impact on FMS outcomes. - 2.4 The plans for sequencing the intake of officers under the Government's Uplift Programme for recruitment of 20,000 new police officers nationally during 2020 - 2023 continues to be explored and refined, consideration is now being given to Uplift Year 3.
+- 2.4 The plans for sequencing the intake of officers under the Government's Uplift Programme for recruitment of 20,000 new police officers nationally during 2020 - 2023 continues to be explored and refined, consideration is now being given to Uplift Year 3. - 2.5 Additionally, there is work ongoing to review the Digital Strategy (alongside Norfolk as part of the preferred partnership approach).
+The digital landscape and the current acceleration in the use, adoption and evolution of digital applications across policing and wider society, has had a profound impact on public expectations, deliverables and engagement.
+The review will consider the current Digital Strategy to ensure alignment with the wider NPCC National Digital Policing Strategy and ensure that the investments made consider the benefits to improve service, efficiency and improved outcomes for victims of crime